binghuang2018/aqml/demo/example/README.md

 ## Running quantum chemical calculations

-Before preceding, a copy of the quantum chemistry program `orca4' has to be acquired (for downloads, fill the registration form at https://cec.mpg.de/orcadownload/).
+Before preceding, a copy of the quantum chemistry program `orca 4` has to be acquired (for downloads, fill the registration form at https://cec.mpg.de/orcadownload/).
-Once `orca` is installed, decompress and set environmental variable:
+Once `orca` is installed, specify the following environment variable:

 ```bash
 export orca4=/path/of/orca_binary